Josh-Smith-Aus/friend_flasher/README.md

 This project connects an **ESP8266** to Wi-Fi and an MQTT broker to control a strip of WS2812/NeoPixel LEDs.
 It supports **JSON-based commands** to change the color and brightness of individual LEDs and includes **over-the-air (OTA) updates** for easy firmware changes.
+It will initially open itself up as a Wi-Fi access point and serve a simple login page showing available Wi-Fi access points and asking for SSID password using the WiFiManager package.
+Once connected to the local Wi-Fi it will be able to recieve MTQQ messages.
+If Wi-Fi is lost for 2mins it will revert back to AP mode to reconnect and check saved credentials every 2mins, the first LED will blink red while in this state.

 ### Features
 - **Wi-Fi Setup via WiFiManager**